-For students who do not meet the academic or English language requirements for entry into a graduate degree program, there are options that may make the eligible for study at Deakin.
-Students who need greater academic preparation for select postgraduate Business programs can study go through the Postgraduate Qualifying Program at the Melbourne Institute of Business and Technology (MIBT) in order qualifies for postgraduate studies at Deakin.
+For students who do not meet the academic or English language requirements for entry into a graduate degree program, there are options that may make them eligible for study at Deakin.
+Students who need greater academic preparation for select postgraduate Business programs can go through the Postgraduate Qualifying Program at the Melbourne Institute of Business and Technology (MIBT) in order to qualify for postgraduate studies at Deakin.
 Studies at the highly lauded Deakin University English Language Institute (DUELI) can enable students to meet the English language requirements of their desired degree program.

 If students do not meet the above requirements, it doesn’t mean they miss out.
 Deakin offers a number of pathway options to international students which lead directly to a Deakin degree.

 A: International students are able to apply to study at Deakin throughout the year and Deakin’s international admissions team is always on hand to quickly process applications.
 There are three trimester intakes throughout the year –March, July and November – depending on the course.
-This provides flexibility for when students might start their studies, and by having three academic terms each year Deakin provides students in some degree programs the opportunity of completing their degree in a shorter time frame.
+This provides flexibility and by having three academic terms each year Deakin provides students some degree programs and the opportunity of completing their degree in a shorter time frame.

 Q: Does your school offer financial aid to international students, particularly Indians?
 Please elaborate.